286 Cadman Plaza West

 The 84th Precinct encompasses four distinct residential areas within northwestern Brooklyn: Brooklyn Heights, Boerum Hill, Vinegar Hill, and the Farragut Houses.
 It also serves a varied business community, including the Fulton Street Mall, Atlantic Avenue, Montague Street, and MetroTech.

-To keep the BHA informed about any criminal activity (after you’ve reported it to the police), security concerns, or other safety issues, you can call us at (718) 858-9193 or send us an email.
+To keep the BHA informed about any criminal activity (after you have reported it to the police), security concerns, or other safety issues, you can call us at (718) 858-9193 or send us an email.